 What is a catalytic converter?

 Often the catalytic converter is viewed as one of the most important parts of the vehicle as it controls the amount of harmful substances that are released from the engine into the air.
 All modern vehicles are fitted with one as the amount of dangerous emissions released from an engine is limited in the UK and several other places across the globe.
+You can also get your new cars registered through my reg.

 Catalyst substances cause a chemical reaction that stops harmful emissions before they reach the exhaust pipe.
 If these pollutants were to be released, there would be much more carbon monoxide, hydrocarbons and nitrous oxide in the air which would be both dangerous for the environment and the people around the vehicle.